dmgerman/multiboard/readme.md

   - give appropriate credit including linking to their website and license
   - you implicitly give a full license to the Multiboard creators

-## I multiboard free?
+## Is multiboard free?

 For the majority of use-cases downloading and 3d-printing multiboard components is free.

 While you can subscribe to their Memberships (see https://www.multiboard.io/support) it is not necessary.

-## What are the main components of multiboard
+## What are the main components of multiboard?

 The main components of multiboard are: